thayerj/backtoschool/README.md

 	1. With server.py still running, have students navigate to http://localhost:8000/portal.py

 # TODO
-Continue developing portion of project where students and zoom/filter capability to the webpage
+Continue developing portion of project where students add zoom/filter capability to the webpage

 # TODO